 Murtogg looks down; it seems hopeless.
 Jack steps up, drawing Murtogg's knife from its sheath.

 Move.

-He pushes past Mullroy, kneels over Elizabeth, raises the knife -- Murtogg is shocked -
+He pushes past Mullroy, kneels over Elizabeth, raises the knife -- Murtogg is shocked -- gasps, choking on her first full breath.
+Jack is relieved.

 Jack slits the corset down the middle, yanks it away.